-Mali junta moves to appoint interim president after embargo threat | Africanews
+Mali junta to appoint interim president after embargo threat | Africanews

 ECOWAS leaders had given one week for a civilian interim president and prime minister to be in place.

-Wague , the junta spokesman, told reporters it could not give an immediate response.
+Wague, the junta spokesman, told reporters it could not give an immediate response.
 A transitional charter approved at multi-party talks says the interim president can be a soldier or a civilian and will be chosen by electors selected by the junta.

 The ruling junta announced a plan that would allow a military leader to oversee an 18-month transitional period but this wasn't accepted by the opposition groups.